sedouard/AzureDevopsLabs/CI/README.md

 - How set up Continuous Delivery from a 3rd party source control service provider
 - Run Continuous Integration Builds and Tests with Azure Websites
 - Associate build breaks with commits and team members
+- Get production telemetry data with New Relic

 ## Compete Services: Atlassian